 ‘Susanne Gervay’s I AM JACK is a significant anti bullying resource for parents, students and teachers.
-School bullying can have a devastating effect on a child and the school community.’
+School bullying can have a devastating effect on a child.’

 Alannah and Madeline Foundation.